• Skip to primary navigation

 I’m always on the hunt for inexpensive Christmas ornaments because I like to stay within my budget and I have a 2, 3, and a 4-year-old running around my house, which means that something will inevitably get broken.
 I brainstormed up a few new ideas for handmade ornaments this year after browsing some of my favorite home decor sites.

-I set off to JOANN like any crafty mom would, with three children in tow, my pockets loaded with applesauce squeeze tubes and an abundance of fruit snacks to see what I could find.
+I set off to the craft store like any crafty mom would, with three children in tow, my pockets loaded with applesauce squeeze tubes and an abundance of fruit snacks to see what I could find.
 While I was there, I found the perfect supplies for these DIY ornaments!

 These ornaments are virtually indestructible and entirely within my budget!